Thirteen (House): Character history

 Thirteen returns in the show's 150th episode, "The Dig", where House meets her upon release from a prison where she has been incarcerated for the last six months for over-prescribing drugs.
 She has House drive her to a seemingly random house where she rings the bell, then assaults the man who answers the door.
-The two then spend a few days on the road preparing for a spud-shooting contest while House tries to figure out the real reason Thirteen was in prison, eventually deducing that Thirteen helped kill her brother who was suffering from advanced stages of Huntington's.
+The two then spend a few days on the road preparing for a spud-shooting contest while House tries to figure out the real reason Thirteen was in prison, eventually deducing that Thirteen helped kill her brother, who was suffering from advanced stages of Huntington's.
 Thirteen eventually admits to House that she did what she had to when her brother's time had come, and that now she is alone and will have nobody there for her when her time comes.
 House later tells her that he is willing to euthanise her when she needs him to and rehires her onto his team.

 The rest of the team are excited to see Thirteen again and are curious about where she has been; to her chagrin, House tells the team that she has been in rehab for a substance abuse problem.
 She later tells Masters, "the real reason I was gone is not something I want to share."
 Upon her return to work, House notices a change in her personality, as she has become more cynical and fatalistic, appearing resigned to misery.
 House eventually concludes that if Thirteen can convince herself that she is naturally miserable as a person, then she does not have to hate the universe for making her miserable.
 Thirteen then turns around, pointing out that House's life is also miserable, and that "We are who we are.
 Lotteries are stupid."

 In "After Hours", a then-unknown woman arrives at Thirteen's apartment with a serious wound in her abdomen.
 She is revealed to be a cellmate of Thirteen's from prison and makes Thirteen promise that Thirteen will not take her to a hospital, as she will be arrested and taken back to prison.
-Thirteen phones Chase requesting help on false pretenses, bartering on their relationship to convince Chase to bring medical supplies without explanation.
-Chase convinces Thirteen to let him help, and Thirteen admits to him that she was in prison for killing her brother.
+Thirteen phones Chase requesting help on false pretenses, bartering on their relationship to convince him to bring medical supplies without explanation.
+Chase convinces her to let him help, and she admits to him that she was in prison for killing her brother.
 After it becomes clear the woman will die without a hospital, Chase engages in a physical confrontation with Thirteen to get the patient to the hospital.
 He also deduces that her conviction to always keep promises is so that she can blame her brother's death on her promise to him, rather than blame herself.
 After the two drive the woman to the hospital, she awakes alive but in custody.
 Thirteen apologizes, but her friend lashes out, claiming she only used Thirteen because she needed someone to talk to in prison.
 Thirteen later confides in Chase that his theory is right, and that she is afraid she will be consumed by guilt.